segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 For this option to work best, the same `external_id` needs to be passed from the browser and the server.
 To achieve this, go to your Facebook Pixel destination settings in Segment and enable the **Enable Advanced Matching** and **Use User ID or Anonymous ID as External ID** settings.
 By default the Facebook Conversions API destination uses the `userId` (or `anonymousId` if not present) to set the `external_id`, so when you set up Facebook Pixel to use the same settings, Facebook can then match the users.

-You can also increase the match rate for events from a server source by sending [user traits in the context object of the track events](#default-mappings-to-facebook-properties).
-You can also collect other fields from the browser, such as `userAgent`, `ip` address, and [Facebook's parameters (fbp, fbc)](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/fbp-and-fbc) and pass them to the server, and manually add them to the events.
+You can also send [user traits in the context object of the track events](#default-mappings-to-facebook-properties)to increase the match rate for events from a server source.
+Collect other fields from the browser, like `userAgent`, `ip` address, and [Facebook's parameters (fbp, fbc)](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/fbp-and-fbc){:target="_blank"}, pass them to the server, and manually add them to the events.

 #### Deduplication considerations